rockstor/rockon-registry/README.md

 ### `cmd` object

-The optional `cmd` (command arguments) object is a list of exactly two elements detailing specific arguments to be passed to the `docker run` command itself.
+The optional `cmd` (command arguments) object is a list of exactly two elements detailing specific arguments to be passed to the `OCI run` command itself.
-As these arguments will simply be appended to the `docker run` command, they need to follow the same syntax and order.
+As these arguments will simply be appended to the `OCI run` command, they need to follow the same syntax and order.
 For instance,

-`docker run <...> image/name argument1 argument2="text2"` would be represented as:
+`OCI run <...> image/name argument1 argument2="text2"` would be represented as:

 ```
 ["argument1", "argument2="text2"]